carmen-timpau/BBO-Capstone-Project/model_cards/model_card_C.md

 <ins>**Performance Results:** </ins>

+For each function, a complete summary of GP kernel ablation study results was printed, followed by the surrogate model architecture (GP/deep ensemble of MLPs) selection study results, the multi-step rollout acquisition ablation study results, and the NuSVM vs MLP classifier study results.
+This was finally followed by a printed summary with the next-query point input coordinates, along with the selected GP kernel, acqusition function used, as well as the chosen classifier (SVM/MLP) used for strict acquisition filtering.
+This makes the ML model highly transparent and interpretable, as all decision can be justified based on chosen performance/ranking metrics and the results obtained.
+The key study outputs of this BO ML pipeline are also plotted, as shown in the section below (_'Representative Model Outputs'_).

 Week 7's BBO ML Pipeline did not manage to further maximise any of the Black-Box functions.

 <br>